JotaPee085/JotaPee085/README.md

 📗I'm studying web development for front-end, but I'm looking to learn game development focused on gamer designer.

-📘Computer Technician
+📘 Computer Technician

-  Studying Systems Analysis and Development
+📘 Studying Systems Analysis and Development

 Experience: